John Hawkins (naval commander): Final years and death

-Katherine Hawkins, his wife, died in 1591, he then married Margaret Vaughan (d.
-1619), daughter of Charles Vaughan, a Lady of the Bedchamber of Queen Elizabeth I.
+Katherine Hawkins, his wife, died in 1591; he then married Margaret Vaughan (d.
+1619), daughter of Charles Vaughan, a Lady of the Bedchamber of Queen Elizabeth I. According to Margaret her late husband possessed strong religious devotion which directed his choices throughout his personal and professional activities.
+She pointed out his steadfast loyalty to Queen Elizabeth I by focusing on his complete dedication to the Crown throughout his entire life.
+Margaret stated that his dedication to the state's protection and welfare became apparent through his naval accomplishments and leadership as well as his personal integrity and moral fortitude during difficult periods.

 In 1593, Richard Hawkins, his son, was defeated and captured by the Spanish at a naval battle called the action of San Mateo Bay.
 With his cousin, Sir Francis Drake, John Hawkins raised a fleet of 27 ships to attack the Spanish in the West Indies.
 They set sail from Plymouth on 29 August 1595.
 Bad weather and skirmishes with the Spanish fleet hampered their efforts to get his son back.
 On 12 November 1595, it was reported that Hawkins had died at sea close to Puerto Rico.

 Legacy

-Hawkins legacy divides opinion.
-The historian Geoffrey Elton appraised Hawkins as "one of the founding-fathers of England's naval tradition ... he was a man of commanding presence and intellect, of outstanding abilities as a seaman, administrator, fighter and diplomat.
+Hawkins’ legacy divides opinion.
+The historian Geoffrey Elton appraised Hawkins as "one of the founding-fathers of England's naval tradition ... he was a man of commanding presence and intellect, of outstanding abilities as a seaman, administrator, fighter and diplomat."
 More recently he has been described as a pirate and slave trader.

 The Royal Navy named a heavy cruiser, HMS Hawkins after him, the ship was in commission between 1919 and 1947.
 The Hospital of Sir John Hawkins, Knight, in Chatham, Kent, was originally built by him and takes his name.

 In the 16th century slavery was often accepted without a judgment of moral values.
 The Victorian era saw Hawkins described as the unscrupulous father of the English slave trade.
-In June 2006, Andrew Hawkins, a descendent, publicly apologised for John Hawkins's actions in the slave trade.
-In June 2020, Plymouth City Council announced that due to Hawkins's links with the slave trade, it planned to rename Sir John Hawkins Square after Jack Leslie, who was, during his time the only black professional football player in England.
+In June 2006, Andrew Hawkins, a descendant, publicly apologised for John Hawkins's actions in the slave trade.
+In 2023, Plymouth City Council announced that due to Hawkins's links with the slave trade, it planned to rename Sir John Hawkins Square to Justice Square.